nclark-lab/erc/functions.md

 ### Output
 - treesObj object that contains all trees inputted, their branch lengths, and a master tree

 <br><br>

 ## transformPaths
 `transformPaths` applies a transformation to the paths of the trees, normalizing them.
-By default it is set to apply a logarithmic transformation but it can also be set to apply a square root transformation, or no transformation.
+By default it is set to apply a square root transformation but it can also be set to apply a log transformation, or no transformation.

 ### Input
 - <ins>**treesObj**</ins>: treesObj object to transform (output by `readTrees`)